Shadowysn/GMOD_SCGG_Fixed/README.md

 Version 2.3+Workshop Release:
 * Toggleable cone detection, however it is still W.I.P. and is not recommended to use if you want stability.
 * Minor adjustments to the glowing effects.

+Version 2.4
+* Primary delay removed as soon as a valid object enters your crosshair.
+*